Sustainability at Aalto University

 - FinSolar - Supporting the growth of Finnish solar business (www.finsolar.net)

 We intend to be Finland's leading sustainable university campus in 2020.
 Our premises, instruments, equipment, materials and related services are of high quality and purposeful.
 They are being developed with a long-term perspective, cost-effectively and following the principles of sustainable development.

 All service units participate in making the sustainable campus an everyday reality.
 The focus is on ecologically sustainable development, but social, cultural and economic aspects are also taken into account.

 Aalto University Properties, energy pages (in Finnish)

 Campus 2015 architectural competition

-The aim of the competition is to create a vibrant and interactive environment for research and learning activities on Aalto University's Otaniemi campus where work, study, leisure and living are interwoven in a natural way, creating the foundation for a university city of the future.
+The aim of the project is to create a vibrant environment for research and learning activities on Aalto University's Otaniemi campus, in a sustainable manner with direct access to the coming metro station.
+Read more:

 Campus 2015 (campus2015.aalto.fi)